This page describes all the tables and views contained in the DB file.

 • asset_order: asset_order from asset_types table.

-• cash_flow: the amount of change in the transaction converted to the market value of standard asset at that day’s price.
+• cash_flow: the amount of change in the transaction converted to the market value of standard asset at that day’s unit price.

 share_stats